Skip to main content

 Status: Currently Recruiting

-We are researchers at Columbia studying learning and decision-making.
-We are looking for participants over the age of 18, who have been prescribed tirzepatide for weight loss.
+We are researchers at Columbia studying the learning and decision making.
+We are looking for participants over the age of 18, who have been prescribed Trizepatide for weight loss.
 Participants will be asked to complete an MRI scan and play computer games.
 Participants earn $25 per hour.
 Help us understand how the GLP-1 agonists affect brain and cognition!

 Read More